arturonline/docs/iOS/iOS/TableView/TableView.md

 * Adjusts the table view's contentInset (as of iOS 7).
 * Scrolls the table view as needed when the keyboard appears.

-## How to
+## Table View Protocols

 ![UITableView diagram](tableView.png)

+A dynamic table view object must have a data source object—and may or may not have a delegate object.
+The data source mediates between the table view and your app's data model and the optional delegate manages the appearance (minus the actual cells) and the behavior of the table view.

 When a `UITableViewController` creates its view, the *dataSource* and *delegate* properties of the `UITableView` are automatically set to point at the `UITableViewController`.

+### Table View Data Source

-When a `UITableView` wants to know what to display, it calls methods from `UITableViewDataSource` protocol.
+When a table view wants to know what to display, it calls methods from `UITableViewDataSource` protocol.
 There are two required methods:

 ```Swift
 tableView(_:numberOfRowsInSection:)